San Fernando High School

 San Fernando High School (SFHS) is a high school of the Los Angeles Unified School District.
 It is located in the Pacoima neighborhood of Los Angeles, in the northeastern San Fernando Valley, California.
 It is near and also serves the City of San Fernando.

 History

 San Fernando High School—SFHS—was established in 1896, and was originally known as the San Fernando Union High School (SFUHS).
 It is one of the oldest high schools in the Los Angeles Unified School District.
 SFHS was originally located at Fifth and Hagar streets in the City of San Fernando.

 In 1906, the school moved to a new campus on North Brand Boulevard.
 San Fernando High School moved again in 1952, to its present location.

 It was in the Los Angeles City High School District until 1961, when it merged into LAUSD.

 The auditorium was renamed after Cesar Chavez in a dedication ceremony on June 11, 2000, seven years after Chavez's death.

 Description

-The San Fernando High School colors are black and gold.